Can I get travel insurance for red countries?

 • Medical expenses for any emergency treatments or repatriation you require is typically covered unless they relate to a pre-existing medical condition.

 • Your travel insurance cover should include contents protection for theft, damage and accident.
 The amount you can expect as reimbursement will depend on the policy, so it is worth checking the extent of content’s cover, especially if you are travelling with expensive gadgets.
-Many have exclusions in place for high-value items such as laptops, cameras, and mobile phones, so you may need to take out additional cover for these.
+Many travel and expense reimbursement policies have exclusions in place for high-value items such as laptops, cameras, and mobile phones, so you may need to take out additional cover for these.

 • Travel insurance policies typically include cancellation cover under certain circumstances.
 For example, if your destination goes onto the red-list after you depart, you will have cover for curtailment and any expenses you incur.
 Another scenario where you will have cover is if you have a single trip or multi-trip policy in place.